German Propaganda Archive Calvin University

 “To keep the military events in the east in the proper perspective, it is essential to remember the losses the Soviets have suffered over the past two years.
 They surrendered vast territories, invaluable war materials, factories, agricultural regions, people, and transportation lines.
 Now that it is possible to consider the German advance objectively, it must be granted that losses to such an extent must necessary lead to the economic collapse of Soviet Russia.

 Fifty million people alone have been lost in the regions captured by the Germans.
 That has visible impact on economic and industrial production.
 The Soviet Union has lost 15 million hectares, more than a third of the its entire agricultural land.
-They also most over 35 millions tons of corn, and a third of their pre-war production of wheat.
+They also lost over 35 million tons of corn and a third of their pre-war production of wheat.

 The industrial losses the Soviet Union has suffered are even worse.
 According to reliable estimates, the occupation of the Ukraine and the Donetz Basin alone cost them over 50% of prewar coal production, 60% of iron ore, iron production, steel and rolled iron, and about a third of its production of machinery.
 The Ukraine formerly provided 60% of the Russian supply of aluminum, which is critical for modern industrial production.